 General Education at Villa Maria College includes the curriculum and programs that apply to students regardless of their major.
-General education includes the Core Curriculum, the central and essential educational experience for all Villa Maria College students, as well as Service Learning, Information Literacy, Writing Across the Curriculum, Internships, and the Honors Program.
+General education includes the Core Curriculum, the central and essential educational experience for all Villa Maria College students.
 General education provides students a wide-ranging, mission-driven education to help them lead well-rounded and rewarding lives.